shaghayeghsoudi/DPclust3p_Customised/README.md

 # DPClust pre-processing

+Please note that this package has been modified and customized by Shaghayegh Soudi

 This R package contains various functions to produce input data for [DPClust](https://github.com/Wedge-Oxford/dpclust) using SNV variant calls and copy number data from [Battenberg](https://github.com/Wedge-Oxford/battenberg).
 Most importantly, it contains the `runGetDirichletProcessInfo` function that produces the input data for SNV based clustering.

 ## IMPORTANT NOTE: R scripts have been updated for maf files which is not in the original package ##